janstoon/openvpn/README.md

 # OpenVPN and HTTP Proxy
 This repository consists of Ansible playbooks realizing these openvpn scenarios:
-1. Setup OpenVPN server
+1. Setup OpenVPN server on Debian
-2. Setup HTTP Proxy and forward traffic to an OpenVPN server
+2. Setup HTTP Proxy and forward traffic to an OpenVPN server on Debian

 # Configure inventory (hosts)